 How To Install a Built In Wine Cooler?

-Built in wine coolers are designed to be used and installed within cabinetry or as stand alone units.
+Built in wine fridges are designed to be used and installed within cabinetry or as stand alone units.
 This is because a built in wine cooler has front ventilation which allows for cool air to be drawn in to ensure the wine cooler can operate correctly.

 Items Needed To Install a Built In Wine Cooler